-Is sues covered under the policy include a wide range of topics, including consumer and product safety, environment and energy, labor covered standards and human rights, workplace and board diversity, and corporate political issues.
+Issues covered under the policy include a wide range of topics, including consumer and product safety, environment and energy, labor covered standards and human rights, workplace and board diversity, and corporate political issues.
 While a variety of factors goes into each analysis, the overall principle guiding all vote recommendations focuses on how the proposal may enhance or protect shareholder value in either the short term or long term.

-- General Recommendation: Generally vote case-by-case, taking into consideration whether implementation of the proposal is likely to enhance or protect shareholder value, and in addition the following will be considered: - ) If the issues presented in the proposal are more appropriately or effectively dealt with through legislation or government regulation; - > If the company has already responded in an appropriate and sufficient manner to the issue(s) raised in the proposal; - > Whether the proposal's request is unduly burdensome (scope, timeframe, or cost) or overly prescriptive; - The company's approach compared with any industry standard practices for addressing the issue(s) raised by the proposal; - If the proposal requests increased disclosure or greater transparency, whether or not reasonable and sufficient information is currently available to shareholders from the company or from other publicly available sources; and - If the proposal requests increased disclosure or greater transparency, whether or not implementation would reveal proprietary or confidential information that could place the company at a competitive disadvantage.
+General Recommendation: Generally vote case-by-case, examining primarily whether implementation of the proposal is likely to enhance or protect shareholder value.
+The following factors will be considered:

+If the issues presented in the proposal are more appropriately or effectively dealt with through legislation or government regulation;

+- > If the company has already responded in an appropriate and sufficient manner to the issue(s) raised in the proposal; - Whether the proposal's request is unduly burdensome (scope or timeframe) or overly prescriptive; - > The company's approach compared with any industry standard practices for addressing the issue(s) raised by the proposal; - Whether there are significant controversies, fines, penalties, or litigation associated with the company's environmental or social practices; - If the proposal requests increased disclosure or greater transparency, whether reasonable and sufficient information is currently available to shareholders from the company or from other publicly available sources; and - If the proposal requests increased disclosure or greater transparency, whether implementation would reveal proprietary or confidential information that could place the company at a competitive disadvantage.